2Upad/StoreDiscordBot/README.md

 Create u bot and put client ID and Token in data/settings.json

-if u need any help
+if u need any help / look how this bot work

 https://discord.gg/Zwhqswh